Background: Detail telephoto in Pompidou Museum of Modern Art, Paris. © Dan Abelow.

-As this company's numerous web teams advanced all areas of the company's online businesses, services and online tools, UX was responsible for making both specific and broad improvements as rapidly as possible.
+As this company's numerous web teams advanced all areas of the company's online businesses, services and online tools, UX was responsible for making both specific and broad improvements rapidly.

-In addition, this automation often multiplied the number of users tested.
-Where 5 or 10 users were tested before, 50 or 150 users might be included in an online framework test.
+In addition, this often multiplied the number of users tested.
+Where 5 or 10 users were tested before, 50 or 150 real users might be included in an online framework test.